Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Ground state preparation

 \section{Ground state preparation}

 By exploiting the possibility to realize the plaquette operators $\hat{P}_{i,j}$ with high precision and the related optimal driving parameters found, an efficient ground-state preparation protocol can be formulated, which can be applied to systems of arbitrary size.
+The realization of toric-code ground states, beyond the prominent interest in such states per se, is also emerging as a convenient preliminary step for addressing the preparation of more complex topologically ordered states~\cite{Kalinowski2022, Sun2022, Jin2022}.

-This is optimal in the sense that the time needed to prepare the target state scales linearly with $N$ for an $N\times N$ lattice, thus saturating Lieb-Robinson bounds on the preparation of topological ordered states via local Hamiltonians~\cite{Bravyi2006}.
-The protocol features a sequence in which different plaquette operators $\hat{P}_{i,j}$ are Floquet engineered in a way such that evolution for two time steps $\tau$ implements a four-spin entangling gate, with the help of additional single-qubit $\hat{Z}_{i,j}$ rotations.
+The proposed protocol is optimal in the sense that the time needed to prepare the target state scales linearly with $N$ for an $N\times N$ lattice, thus saturating Lieb-Robinson bounds on the preparation of topological ordered states via local Hamiltonians~\cite{Bravyi2006}.
+It features a sequence in which different plaquette operators $\hat{P}_{i,j}$ are Floquet engineered in a way such that evolution for two time steps $\tau$ implements a four-spin entangling gate, with the help of additional single-qubit $\hat{Z}_{i,j}$ rotations.
 A ground state $\ket{G}$ of $\hat{H}_w$ satisfies the ``stabilizer'' constraint $\langle \hat{P}_{i,j}\rangle=1$ on all plaquettes operators, and can be written as an equal superposition of closed strings~\cite{Kitaev2003},